Sparse approximation of triangular transports. Part I: the finite dimensional case: Abstract

 \section{Abstract}

-{Let $\measi$ and $\measii$ be two probability measures on $[-1,1]^d$ with positive and analytic Lebesgue densities.
-We investigate the approximation of the unique triangular monotone (Knothe--Rosenblatt) transport $T:[-1,1]^d\to [-1,1]^d$, such that the pushforward $T_\sharp\measi$ equals $\measii$.
-It is shown that for $d\in\N$ there exist approximations $\tilde T$ of $T$ based on either sparse polynomial expansions or ReLU networks, such that the distance between $\tilde T_\sharp\measi$ and $\measii$ decreases exponentially.
-More precisely, we show error bounds of the type $\exp(-\beta N^{1/d})$ (or $\exp(-\beta N^{1/(d+1)})$ for neural networks), where $N$ refers to the dimension of the ansatz space (or the size of the network) containing $\tilde T$; the notion of distance comprises, among others, the Hellinger distance and the Kullback--Leibler divergence.
-The construction guarantees $\tilde T$ to be a monotone triangular bijective transport on the hypercube $[-1,1]^d$.
+{ {For two probability measures $\measi$ and $\measii$ with analytic densities on the $d$-dimensional cube $[-1,1]^d$, we} investigate the approximation of the unique triangular monotone Knothe--Rosenblatt transport $T:[-1,1]^d\to [-1,1]^d$, such that the pushforward $T_\sharp\measi$ equals $\measii$.
+It is shown that for $d\in\N$ there exist approximations $\tilde T$ of $T$, based on either sparse polynomial expansions or {deep ReLU neural} networks, such that the distance between $\tilde T_\sharp\measi$ and $\measii$ decreases exponentially.
+More precisely, we {prove} error bounds of the type $\exp(-\beta N^{1/d})$ (or $\exp(-\beta N^{1/(d+1)})$ for neural networks), where $N$ refers to the dimension of the ansatz space (or the size of the network) containing $\tilde T$; the notion of distance comprises the Hellinger distance, {the total variation distance, the Wasserstein distance} and the Kullback--Leibler divergence. {Our} construction guarantees $\tilde T$ to be a monotone triangular bijective transport on the hypercube $[-1,1]^d$.
 Analogous results hold for the inverse transport $S=T^{-1}$.
-The proofs are constructive, and we give an explicit \textit{a priori} description of the ansatz space, which can be used for numerical implementations.
-Additionally we discuss the high-dimensional case: for $d=\infty$ a dimension-independent algebraic convergence rate is proved for a class of probability measures occurring widely in Bayesian inference for uncertainty quantification, thus verifying that the curse of dimensionality can be overcome in this setting.} \\
+The proofs are constructive, and we give an explicit \textit{a priori} description of the ansatz space, which can be used for numerical implementations. } \\

 {\bf Key words:} transport maps, domains of holomorphy, uncertainty quantification, sparse approximation, neural networks, sampling

 {\bf Subject classification:} 32D05, 41A10, 41A25, 41A46, 62D99, 65D15